karthikeyaneti/HDLBits_Solutions/README.md

 By combining **ChatGPT** to generate the structured folder layout and **skeldir** to create it instantly on my file system, I was able to set up all problem folders and files without any manual effort.

-⚡ The entire process was **hassle-free** and saved hours of repetitive work!
+⚡ The entire process was **hassle-free** and saved lots of repetitive work!

 > If you're working on projects that require bulk folder or file setup, I highly recommend checking it out.